-The signs, symptoms and causes of 'endo', as well as what you can do, including management and treatment.
+The signs, symptoms and causes of endometriosis, as well as what you can do, including diagnosis, management and treatment.

 What is endometriosis?

-Endometriosis is a progressive, chronic condition in which cells similar to those that line the uterus grow in other parts of the body.
-Studies suggest that endometriosis affects 1 in 10 women of reproductive age, with an estimated 176 million women worldwide having the condition.
+Endometriosis is a progressive, chronic condition in which cells similar to those in the lining of the uterus – called the endometrium – grow in other parts of the body.
+It most commonly occurs in the pelvis and can affect a woman’s reproductive organs.
+Studies suggest that endometriosis affects one in 10 women of reproductive age, with an estimated 176 million women worldwide having the condition.

 The endometrial tissue cells may:

-- start to grow and form plaques or patches on the outside of pelvic tissues, particularly the peritoneum (inside of the abdomen and pelvis) and nodules that invade organs such as ovaries and ligaments
+- start to grow and form patches or nodules on pelvic organs or on the peritoneum (the inside lining of the abdomen and pelvis)

-- have the same cyclical/menstrual changes inside and outside the uterus
+- have the same cyclical/menstrual changes outside the uterus as inside the uterus

-- bleed at the same time as your menstrual period.
+- may bleed at the same time as your period (menstruation).

 What causes endometriosis?

-We don’t really know what causes endometriosis, and possible causes can vary, but may include:
+We don’t really know what causes endometriosis, and possible associations can vary, but may include:

 - a family history of endometriosis, ie a close relative with the condition